Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Jackass Ginger Pool (Kahuailanawai)

-After the Jackass Ginger Pool, there is only 0.3 miles (0.5 km) to the Judd Trailhead.
+After the Jackass Ginger Pool, there is only 0.2 miles (0.3 km) left to return to the beginning of the loop, and 0.1 miles (0.2 km) after that to reach the Judd Trailhead.

 Judd Loop Junction

-This is where the Judd Trail completes loop adjacent to the Nuʻuanu Stream crossing.
+This is where the Judd Trail completes its loop, adjacent to the first Nuʻuanu Stream crossing.

 Nuʻuanu Stream